 4. Once the surface is smooth and level, we will apply a curing agent to slow evaporation.

-5. Concrete must set before forms are removed.
+5. Houston concrete installation must set before forms are removed.
 The initial set normally takes two or three days.

 6. It is important to remember that the removal of the forms is not an indication that the concrete is cured and ready for use.
 Depending on various factors, concrete pavement typically needs at least seven days to cure before it can be opened to traffic, and it could need as long as 14 days.